Will Grier

-William Grier (born April 3, 1995) is an American professional football quarterback for the Dallas Cowboys of the National Football League (NFL).
-He played college football for the Florida Gators and West Virginia Mountaineers and was selected by the Carolina Panthers in the third round in the 2019 NFL draft.
+William Grier (born April 3, 1995) is an American former professional football quarterback, and current offensive assistant for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Florida Gators and West Virginia Mountaineers, and was selected by the Carolina Panthers in the third round of the 2019 NFL draft.

 Early life

 Grier attended SouthLake Christian Academy in Huntersville, North Carolina, then transferred to Davidson Day School in Davidson, North Carolina.
 As a junior, he threw for a national record 837 yards in a game, breaking the old record of 764.
 As a senior, he had 4,989 passing yards with a nation-leading and North Carolina record 77 touchdowns.
 He also rushed for 1,251 yards with 13 touchdowns.
 He was named the Parade All-American Player of the Year and Mr. Football USA.
 For his career, Grier had 14,565 passing yards, a state record 195 touchdown passes, 2,955 rushing yards and 31 rushing touchdowns.

 Grier was rated by Rivals.com as a four-star recruit and was ranked as the second best dual-threat quarterback in his class and 46th player overall.
 Grier was offered scholarships to play football at Auburn, Arkansas, Florida, North Carolina, Tennessee, and Wake Forest.
 He committed to play quarterback at the University of Florida.